wombleton/gitlaw-nz/acts/V/Veterinarians Act 2005.md

 ##### 31 Offences relating to practising certificates

-*   (1) Every registered person who practises as a veterinarian without holding a current practising certificate commits an offence and is liable on summary conviction to a fine not exceeding $10,000\.
+*   (1) Every registered person who practises as a veterinarian without holding a current practising certificate commits an offence and is liable on conviction to a fine not exceeding $10,000\.

-    (2) Every person who breaches [section 29][42] without reasonable excuse commits an offence and is liable on summary conviction to a fine not exceeding $2,000\.
+    (2) Every person who breaches [section 29][42] without reasonable excuse commits an offence and is liable on conviction to a fine not exceeding $2,000\.

     Compare: 1994 No 107 ss 6(2), 62(1)

+    Section 31(1): amended, on 1 July 2013, by [section 413][174] of the Criminal Procedure Act 2011 (2011 No 81).

+    Section 31(2): amended, on 1 July 2013, by [section 413][174] of the Criminal Procedure Act 2011 (2011 No 81).

 ### Subpart 3---Unlawful use of title